-I have audited the financial report of Venture Housing Company Limited ('Company'), which comprises the statement of financial position as at 30 June 2023, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the directors' declaration.
+I have audited the financial report of Venture Housing Company Limited ('Company'), which comprises the statement of financial position as at 30 June 2024, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of material accounting policies, and the directors' declaration.

-In my opinion the accompanying financial report of the Company Limited has been prepared in accordance with the Australian Charities and Not-for-profits Commission Act 2012, including:
+In my opinion, the accompanying financial report of Venture Housing Company Limited has been prepared in accordance with the Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including:

-- (i) giving a true and fair view of the Company's financial position as at 30 June 2023 and of its financial performance for the year ended; and - (ii) complying with Australian Accounting Standards Simplified Disclosures, to the extent described in Note 1, and the Australian Charities and Not-for-profits Commission Act 2012.
+- (i) giving a true and fair view of the Company's financial position as at 30 June 2024 and of its financial performance for the year ended; and - (ii) complying with Australian Accounting Standards Simplified Disclosures, to the extent described in Note 1, and Division 60 of the Australian Charities and Not-for-profits Commission Act 2012.